Pilatus U-28 Draco

-The Pilatus U-28A Draco is an American special operations, tactical intelligence, surveillance and reconnaissance (ISR), forward air control, and counter insurgency aircraft operated by Air Force Special Operations Command (AFSOC).
-It is a militarized version of the single-engine turboprop Pilatus PC-12 which was first acquired by SOCOM in October 2005 to provide support for special operations forces.
+The Pilatus-SNC U-28A Draco is an American special operations, tactical intelligence, surveillance and reconnaissance (ISR), forward air control, and counter insurgency aircraft operated by Air Force Special Operations Command (AFSOC).
+It is a version of the single-engine turboprop Pilatus PC-12 modified by the Sierra Nevada Corporation which was first acquired by SOCOM in October 2005 to provide support for special operations forces.